HarpyWar/windows-service-template/README.md

 * Simple file logger

-## Start to develop a new windows service
+## Start to develop your own windows service

 `TestService.cs` is an example polling service.
 It just writes "ping" to console each second.
 Rename and modify it to suit your needs.

 In the `Service.cs` you can handle service events like `Start`, `Stop` and `Shutdown`.

 In the `Installer.cs` you can handle `Before` and `After` installation events.
-There is already code to change service name and description from the config file.
+There is already code to replace service name and description from the config file.

 Rename `WindowsServiceTemplate.config` to your `{assemblyname}.config`.
 If `{assemblyname}.config` doesn't exist then default confuguration values will be used.
 So, you have to change default values in `Config.cs`.
-Also you can add your own configuration properties with a needed logic.
+Also you can add another configuration properties with custom logic.

 Use `Log.Debug` to write debug events when the application is running as a service.
 And `Log.Info` or `Log.Error` to write any other events and errors.
 If you want you can easy switch to another logger like [log4net](http://logging.apache.org/log4net/) or [NLog](http://nlog-project.org/).